natata-tutorial/kottans-frontend/task_js_basics/js-basics.md

 .unshift() - adds the element at the beginning of the array.

+.splice() - allows us to do just that: remove any number of consecutive elements from anywhere in an array.

+	const numbers = [10, 11, 12, 12, 15];
+	const startIndex = 3;
+	const amountToDelete = 1;
+	numbers.splice(startIndex, amountToDelete, 13, 14); // [ 10, 11, 12, 13, 14, 15 ]

+.slice() - copies or extracts a given number of elements to a new array

+	let todaysWeather = weatherConditions.slice(1, 3);

+	const tekkenCharacter = {
+	  player: 'Hwoarang',
+	  fightingStyle: 'Tae Kwon Doe',
+	  human: true
+	};
+	tekkenCharacter.origin = 'South Korea';
+	tekkenCharacter['hair color'] = 'dyed orange';

 Equality operator (==) - attempts to convert both values being compared to a common type.
 Strict equality (===) - does not perform a type conversion.